tfindelkind-redis/azure-managed-redis-terraform/blog.md

 This calls Azure's documented **List Keys** API action — no `null_resource`, no local scripts, just clean data source logic.

----

-## Implementation: **Native (Tomorrow)**

-When Terraform's AzureRM provider adds Managed Redis support, this module will:
-- Detect provider availability, or
-- Allow manual switch via `use_azapi = false`

-Your consumer code won't change — only the module internals will.

-That means: *No breaking change, no refactor.*

----

 ## Available Examples